aashishace/smart-agriculture-app/PHASE_2_3_COMPLETE.md

 **Phase 2.3 Data Visualization implementation is COMPLETE and PRODUCTION READY!**

-The Smart Agriculture App now features comprehensive data visualization capabilities that provide farmers with powerful insights into their crop management, growth tracking, and predictive analytics.
+The Smart Crop Care Assistant now features comprehensive data visualization capabilities that provide farmers with powerful insights into their crop management, growth tracking, and predictive analytics.
 All charts are interactive, responsive, and integrated with the existing authentication and database systems.

 **Next Phase**: Ready for Phase 3 - Advanced AI/ML Features or Production Deployment.